Tanu-N-Prabhu/Python/Data Analysis/Level 0/basic_statistics.md

 ## Next Steps

-- Try calculating these metrics on your own dataset.
+- Try calculating these metrics on your dataset.
 - Learn how these metrics influence machine learning models.
 - Explore data visualization techniques to complement statistics.